-I’ve been a bit late to the VR party, but I finally picked up a PlayStation VR.
+Thinking back, I was a bit late to the VR party when I finally picked up a PlayStation VR.
 It’s a curious device, with lots of tinkering and wires required to get it going properly.
 It’s like a weird realization of creaky, old sci-fi material, without what you’d expect from modern technology.
 At the same time, it’s awesome.
 The first time you turn on some software and it beams its way around your entire field of vision, well, it’s hard to even articulate.
 It’s a sense of wonder that doesn’t often come to people like me who criticize this junk for a living.
 As such, I have certainly noticed, well, problems with VR.

 Movement Is Still a Problem